basaandewiel/basaandewiel.github.io/_posts/2021-12-28-Install-openVPN-on-openWRT.md

 NB: this guide does not use the GUI methode (Luci) for installing OpenVPN, but uses command line.

+Both OpenVPN instances you their own
+* tun device
+* subset (of IP-addresses that are assigned to clients)

 ## Install packages
 Install the required packages.
 Specify the VPN server configuration parameters.